adam-bauer-34/adam-bauer-34.github.io/contact.md

 title: Contact me
 ---

 I’m happy to collaborate on a wide variety of projects related to climate physics (and otherwise).
 If you’d like to reach me, email is likely the best way.
-I also have an office in the Natural History Building on the University of Illinois at Urbana Champaign campus, but I am hardly there because, frankly, parking on this campus is a disaster.
+I also have an office in the Natural History Building on the University of Illinois at Urbana Champaign campus, but I am hardly there because, frankly, parking on the UIUC campus is a disaster.

 **Email:** adammb4 [at] illinois [dot] edu